List of Distractions While Driving: 11 Common Distractions

 Driving safely means you’re alert.
 And you can’t be alert if you’re too tired.
 Now, mama, I know sleep deprivation with a newborn is real, and you have appointments to make, but it’s NEVER worth the risk.
 If you’re too tired, DO NOT DRIVE.
 It’s just as dangerous as driving while intoxicated.

-Instead, ask a friend or family member to drive you to your destination.
+Instead, ask a friend or family member with a license to drive you to your destination.
 Consider booking a rideshare or taking public transportation if you’re lucky enough to have those options in your neighborhood.
 Or, simply call and reschedule.
 Nothing is worth that kind of risk!
 And, if you’re already on the road and feeling this drowsy, pull over somewhere safe, take a break, and call someone for help.
+Your driving skills are compromised.

 Take your time.